niklaushirt/ibm-aiops-deployer/README.md

 1. Once the cluster is provisioned, don't forget to extend it as needed.

-### 1.1.3 Get the installation token (registry pull token)
+### 1.1.3 Get the entitlement key (registry pull token)

-You can get the installation (registry pull token) token from [https://myibm.ibm.com/products-services/containerlibrary](https://myibm.ibm.com/products-services/containerlibrary).
+You can get the entitlement key (registry pull token) from [https://myibm.ibm.com/products-services/containerlibrary](https://myibm.ibm.com/products-services/containerlibrary).

 This allows the images to be pulled from the IBM Container Registry.